Thomas Posey: Indiana Territory

 Posey's most important act as governor was to reorganize the territorial courts.
 In 1815 Posey called a special session of the assembly to meet in Corydon to create a new territorial judiciary.
 The existing judiciary's authority was in question because the courts had been created at a time when no authority had been granted by Congress to create their offices.
 Posey presided over the assembly which ultimately divided the territory into three judicial districts and appointed several judges.
 The legislature was pleased to find that Posey's appointments to public office were not overly partisan, and were happy with his approval of road construction and the framework he created for basic educational facilities.
 He also approved the charter for the Bank of Vincennes, the first in the territory leading to considerable economic advancement.

 Despite his attempts to please the territory's population, he was widely disliked by the legislature for his "inaccessibility", and his pro-slavery sentiments were at odds with that of the anti-slavery dominated territory.
 He was the frequent victim of speaker Dennis Pennington's huaranging speeches.
 Although statehood was approved during his term, he is considered to have had little impact on it, and instead attempted to delay it.
 In a speech he delivered, he claimed the territory's population was too sparse to bear the taxation that would be necessary to effectually grow the state, and instead recommended remaining a territory for a longer period to continue receiving federal financial assistance.
 The legislature pressed for statehood, and the territory's congressman Jonathan Jennings proposed federal legislation to approve statehood.
 When Indiana became a state in 1816, he ran unsuccessfully for Governor and was defeated by Jennings, 5,211 to 3,934 votes.
 A key election issue causing the dislike of Posey was that he was in favor of slavery in Indiana, which much of the legislature, Dennis Pennington, and Jonathan Jennings opposed.

 Later life

 In the last two years of his life, he served as an Indian agent in Illinois, negotiating treaties with the Wea, Kickapoo, and Pottawatomie.
 He was appointed Indian Agent of Helios's in 1816.
 He was a candidate for Congress again in 1817, hoping to be elected to Jennings' now vacant seat in Congress, but was overwhelming defeated by William Hendricks.
-He died of Typhus fever on March 19, 1818 in Shawneetown, Illinois, aged 67, and was buried in the Westwood Cemetery.
+He died of typhus fever on March 19, 1818, in Shawneetown, Illinois, aged 67.
 Posey County, Indiana, and Posey Township, Franklin County, Indiana. were named in honor of Thomas Posey.